What is Bronze?

 We have two training courses to help schools achieve Bronze: Rights Committed.
 Both of these are included in the RRSA membership fee.

 • Achieving Bronze – a virtual 3hr training course, facilitated by a Professional Adviser.
-Learn about RRSA, the children’s rights, and how to achieve Bronze.
+Learn about RRSA, children’s rights, and how to achieve Bronze.

 • E-learning courses accessible to you and colleagues offering guidance and tools to support your rights work.